Oyster trial in Gippsland

-The Victorian Fisheries Authority is proudly partnering with Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) to develop a native oyster industry in Gippsland.
+The Victorian Fisheries Authority has proudly partnered with Gunaikurnai Land and Waters Aboriginal Corporation (GLaWAC) to develop a native oyster industry in Gippsland.

 The partnership involves investment and support for a production trial for native oysters in the Gippsland Lakes.
-The Victorian Fisheries Authority will invest $40,000 into the trial, to be matched by GLaWAC.
+The Victorian Fisheries Authority has invested $40,000 into the trial, to be matched by GLaWAC.

 On completion of a successful feasibility trial, it’s envisaged GLaWAC will commence a commercial aquaculture operation at the selected trial sites, which may be with an existing industry partner.

 This as a wonderful opportunity for local employment and economic development for the Gunaikurnai people.
 While local oysters on the tables of restaurants and pubs will be a great boost for the Victorian seafood and tourism industries.

 - Identify the sites within the lakes system for commercial production.

 - Classify harvest areas within Gippsland Lakes approved under the Victorian Government’s Shellfish Quality Assurance Program.

 - Determine the commercial production and growth potential for Sydney rock oysters in the Gippsland Lakes.